NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - Lambda scales horizontally (not vertically) automatically.
 Redundancy
 - Lambda functions are independent, 1 event = 1 function
 - Lambda is serverless
-- Know what services are serverless!!
+- Know what services are serverless!
   - S3
   - API Gateway
   - DynamoDB
-- Lambda funcitons can trigger other lambda functions, 1 event can = x functions if functions trigger other functions.
+- Lambda functions can trigger other lambda functions, 1 event can = x functions if functions trigger other functions.
 - Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening
 - Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc.
 - Know your triggers - connecting AWS services